ricardorojass/vocabulary/verbs.md

 * glance: read quicky or curiosity
 * appears: become a visible or noticeable. e.g. the major life forms appeared on earth
 * occur: happen; take place. e.g. the accident occurred at about 3.30pm
+* achieve: achieve a goal, achieve one's ambition
+* evolve: develop gradually, especially from a simple to a more complex form.